BadiaValdes/docs/c#/beginning.md

 Console.WriteLine($"Data with lost in conversion {(int)dbNumber}")
 ```

-In this type of conversion we always going to lose some data from the original value.
+In this type of conversion, we always going to lose some data from the original value.

 ## Implicit conversion